INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 **23rd July 2022:** [*Naradha*, the timeless sage's desciption of Shri *Ram*](https://www.valmiki.iitk.ac.in/sloka?field_kanda_tid=1&language=dv&field_sarga_value=1) is what one must call *An Ideal*.
 And be it fate, I happen to be *A Dasudu* (Meaning bondman, deacon, devotee, servant or slave to my family God Shri *Ram*) and it is in my lineage to dance with the Fire God for him.

+**24th July 2022:** Kishore (Father of Athreya & a very good Product Engineer at Logitech) told me once that he sees *Fire* in me, and asked to not let go of it.
+My *Soul* must learn to conquer that *Fire* within and to me that is what *Dancing With Fire* means.
 ![bloody-personal](assets/blogs/personal/bloody-personal.jpeg)

 Photo of me wearing my Dad's ring gifted to him by my Mom during difficult times.

 <div class="divider"></div>